NC HIV Public Health Collaborative SWG

-The NC HIV Prevention Scientific Working Group (SWG) is a novel and formal partnership between the UNC CFAR and the North Carolina Department of Health and Human Services (NC DHHS) designed to help prevent the spread of HIV infection in North Carolina.
+The NC HIV Public Health Collaborative Scientific Working Group (SWG) is a novel and formal partnership between the UNC CFAR and the North Carolina Department of Health and Human Services (NC DHHS) designed to help prevent the spread of HIV infection in North Carolina.
 The group utilizes a multidisciplinary approach to describe and understand HIV transmission in NC, and works to better understand the “limitations of the data” that currently exists in order to develop and target state-specific prevention interventions.
-The NC Prevention SWG offers a unique and powerful model that can be applied to other US states and regions of the world.
+The NC HIV Public Health Collaborative SWG offers a unique and powerful model that can be applied to other US states and regions of the world.

-The unique strength of the NC HIV Prevention SWG is its combination of access to real world data sources that academic-based modelers, epidemiologists, laboratory-based scientists and behaviorists need to characterize existing paradigms and inform prevention science.
+The unique strength of the NC HIV Public Health Collaborative SWG is its combination of access to real world data sources that academic-based modelers, epidemiologists, laboratory-based scientists and behaviorists need to characterize existing paradigms and inform prevention science.
 The SWG fosters innovative research and aims to:

 - Improve measurements along the HIV Care continuum to support the development and evaluation of research projects fostered by the SWG

 - Combine novel biomarkers including trial phylogenics with HIV surveillance activities to better detect and intervene on HIV transmission hotspots

 - Foster collaborative, cross-institutional research

 - Carry mentoring of young investigators, strategic planning, and milestone evaluation

 Heidi Swygard, MD